 Learn the best way to get rid of your baby's acne using these simple, safe, and natural methods!

-This helps explain why it can be so shocking for new parents to discover acne on their infants.
-One day your baby has soft, clear skin, and the next you might discover their face is covered in tiny, pimply bumps—just like an adolescent.
+It may be shocking for new parents to discover acne on their infants.
+One day they have soft, clear skin, and the next you discover they have baby acne—just like an adolescent.
 Because we don’t usually think of babies as being prone to acne, these breakouts can throw parents into a panic.
 Don’t worry, just keep reading to learn how to get rid of baby acne quickly.

-In reality, it is quite common—and for the most part, it’s entirely harmless.
+In reality, baby acne is quite common—and for the most part, it’s entirely harmless.
 Still, most parents want to help the condition clear up as soon as possible.

 That’s why we’ve put together this guide to getting rid of baby acne.
 We’ll walk you through what baby acne is, how long it lasts, what causes it, and the fastest ways to get rid of it—as well as a few strategies for preventing baby acne and helping your newborn enjoy healthier skin overall.